 - Food as power.
 One morning Tabitha’s dad surprised the family by making a large pancake breakfast.
 Tabitha’s mom took one look at the meal with disgust on her face and started making herself eggs.
 When confronted, she said she didn’t like being told what to eat.

 - Food as an entitlement.
 Even when Tabitha’s family was a guest at someone else’s house, her mom would find something wrong with the food being served.
 She doesn’t like cheese and therefore can’t eat the meal.
 She would then expect an additional meal to be specially prepared for her.

 - Food as control.
 During family meals, Tabitha’s mom would scold her for eating too much and make fun of her for asking for seconds.
 But when company came over, her mom would demand that everyone have seconds or else she won’t believe that they liked her food.

 - Food and appearance.
 To make matters worse, Tabitha’s mom would look at what she was eating and make a comment like, “You’re not going to eat that are you?
 You know how easily you gain weight.”
 She did this even when Tabitha was struggling with anorexia.

 - Food arrogance.
-Growing up, Tabitha’s dad did a lot of the family cooking.
-One several occasions after he prepared the meal and it was ready to be served, her mom would take a phone call and hold up when the family ate.
+Growing up, Tabitha’s dad did a lot of family cooking.
+One several occasion after he prepared the meal and it was ready to be served, her mom would take a phone call and hold up when the family ate.
 One night, they sat at the table for over an hour staring at the food waiting for her.